Quick tips to easily transfer any image or drawing onto canvas using just tracing paper

 What to look for in tracing paper?

-Pretty simple actually.
-You’ll want tracing paper that is very transparent so that you can easily see the lines of your drawing or image.
+For good tracing, you’ll want tracing paper that is very transparent so you can easily see the lines of your drawing or image.
 Plain and simple.
-But if you’re in the market for a good tracing paper manufacturer, you’ll can go with either this, this personal fav, or this highly loved tracing paper.

 What tools can you use for a successful image transfer?